elBeato/tbp-wind-cuttlefish/README.md

 ## Install tests
 Install Run unit test: conda install -c spyder-ide spyder-unittest In the Run menu, select Run unit tests.
 If you do not see this menu item, then the plugin is not installed.
-Install pytest: conda install pytest
+Install pytest: conda install pytest.
+Test are using a separate database "windseeker-test"

 # Run docker
 Run the docker containers with the following commands